 As with all steadicams perfecting balancing comes with time, but the Glidecam HD 2000 works flawlessly once you are fully familiar with it.

-This is enabled through a telescopic central post for your perfect positioning.
-An evolution of the Glidecam HD-2000 and HD-4000 pro, users of this predecessor will find better camera balance, gimbal movement and easier adjustments.
-With the added comfort of its ergonomic handle and fine tuning gimbal lock it makes high quality filming on long days a breeze.
+This is enabled by a telescopic central post for your perfect positioning.
+An evolution of the Glidecam HD-2000 and HD-4000 Pro, users of this predecessor will find better camera balance, gimbal movement and easier adjustments.
+With the added comfort of its ergonomic handle and fine-tuning gimbal lock, it makes high quality filming on long days a breeze.

-The carbon fiber and chrome features makes this a really good looking camera mount and the fact that is light and easy to use make it a great choice.
+The carbon fiber and chrome features make this a really good looking camera mount and the fact that is light and easy to use make it a great choice.

 • Max length: 45cm